boPopov/tenant-api/README.md

 ---

+#### Note
+When running the services with the `docker-compose.yml` file, the api services start with a delay of 30+ seconds.
+Because it waits for the database to start up.

 ## Access PGAdmin
 Once the all of the docker containers are running, you can access the pgAdmin by opening `http://localhost:5050/`. <br/>
 This will open a Login page, enter the `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD`.